Background to the projects

 To help us test ideas, features and the design of the project, we are keen to engage with residents and local businesses.

 We hold regular user testing sessions with volunteers who use the tool to walk-through a planning application scenario.
 These sessions are led by our professional user researcher.
-If you are interested in volunteering for the testing service and take part – please register your interest by emailing us at digitalplanning@lambeth.gov.uk.
+If you are interested in volunteering to take part – please register your interest by emailing us at digitalplanning@lambeth.gov.uk.

-We also hold regular monthly live Show & Tell broadcasts.
+We also hold regular monthly live Show and Tell broadcasts.
 The project team use these to report back on what they have been working on.

 For alerts about our upcoming broadcasts, connect with us on social media.